antmicro/kenning/docs/source/onnx-conversion-support.md

 # ONNX support in deep learning frameworks

 [ONNX](https://onnx.ai/) is an open format created to represent machine learning models.
-The ONNX format is frequently updated with new operators that are present in the state-of-the-art models.
+The ONNX format is frequently updated with new operators that are present in state-of-the-art models.

 Most of the frameworks for training, compiling and optimizing deep learning algorithms support ONNX format.
 It allows conversion of models from one representation to another.